 Cities are not in the business of sending around fence inspection teams, and as long as no one complains, a nonconforming fence may stand forever.

 As long as a fence doesn't pose a threat of harm to neighbors or those passing by, it probably doesn't violate any law just because it's ugly.
-Occasionally, however, a town or subdivision allows only certain types of new fences -- such as board fences -- in an attempt to create a harmonious architectural look.
-Some towns also prohibit certain materials -- for example, electrically charged or barbed wire fences.
+Occasionally, however, a town or subdivision allows only certain types of new fences—such as board fences—in an attempt to create a harmonious architectural look.
+Some towns also prohibit certain materials, such as electrically charged or barbed wire fences.

 Even without such a specific law, if a fence is so poorly constructed that it is an eyesore or a danger, it may be prohibited by another law, such as a blighted property ordinance.
-And if the fence was erected just for meanness -- it's high, ugly and has no reasonable use to the owner -- it may be a "spite fence," and you can sue the neighbor to get it torn down.
+And if the fence was erected just for meanness—it's high, ugly and has no reasonable use to the owner—it might be a "spite fence," and you can sue the neighbor to get it torn down.

 Unless the property owners agree otherwise, fences on a boundary line belong to both owners when both are using the fence.
 Both owners are responsible for keeping the fence in good repair, and neither may remove it without the other's permission.

 A few states have harsh penalties for refusing to chip in for maintenance after a reasonable request from the other owner.
-Connecticut, for example, allows one neighbor to go ahead and repair, and then sue the other owner for double the cost.
+The law might, for example, allow one neighbor to go ahead and repair and then sue the other owner for the cost or even double that amount.